-How long are we cooking salmon in the oven?
-This depends completely on the size and thickness of your salmon fillets.
-For the 6 oz salmon fillets pictured (about 2 inches thick in the middle), I like cooking salmon in the oven for 12 minutes exactly using the 450°F/reduce temp when salmon goes in method.
+How long do you bake salmon in the oven?
+This depends completely on the size and thickness of your fillets.
+For the 6 oz fillets pictured (about 2 inches thick in the middle), I like cooking in the oven for 12 minutes exactly using the 450°F/reduce temp when pan goes in method.
 For smaller fillets, 4-5 oz, I’d start checking at 8 minutes.
 Err on the side of underdone because the salmon will keep cooking for a few minutes after removing from the oven.

-What side do you cook salmon on first?
+Which side do you cook first?
 If your salmon has skin, always place it skin side down (for both the pan and oven methods).
-Make sure you brush the skin with oil to help it release when you need to flip or remove salmon from the baking sheet.
+Make sure you brush the skin with oil to help it release when you need to flip or remove from the baking sheet.

-What temperature do you cook salmon to?
-If you are using an internal thermometer, your salmon is done when it reaches 145°F.
+What temperature do you cook it to?
+If you are using an internal thermometer, cook to 145°F in the thickest part.

 Can you cook salmon from frozen?
 I don’t recommend it as it will cook unevenly and risks overcooking/drying out.

 What is the white stuff that comes out of my salmon?
-It is albumin, a totally harmless substance that can make your salmon look kind of unappetizing.
+It is albumin, a totally harmless substance that can make it look kind of unappetizing.
 You can leave it there or scrape it off, totally your choice!
 You can read more about it here.